ElTHumeau/filesox/README.md

 ```

+#### Connect to the application

+Your default admin credentials are:

+- Email: `admin@filesox.fr`
+- Password: `admin`

+It is strongly recommended that you change this password immediately after your first login for security reasons.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any